mark-hahn/coffeekup-intro/README.md

 In order to do this, you must make sure the `autoescape` option is `off` (`false`).
 Otherwise you will be surprised, as I was, to see the html code in your web page.

-Waht the heck are Helpers, Express, Zappa, and Meryl?
+What the heck are Helpers, Express, Zappa, and Meryl?
 ---
 No, seriously, I don't know what these are.
 (I do know who Zappa was.
 He was one of my favorites in the good old days).
 Someone needs to explain them to me as I am too lazy to Google them.
 Better yet, please issue a Pull Request to add explanations of them to this document.